Astemes/astemes-lunit/docs/10_Basics/Basics.md

 ![New from template](img/new_static_from_template.png)

 You can create test methods any way you like and you are free to delete the template methods if you choose to.
-It is important however that the connector pane uses the same pattern of terminals as the template and that the name starts with the word ``test``.
+It is important however that the connector pane uses the same pattern of terminals as the template and that the name of the vi starts with the word ``test``.

 You should now make your test method test something useful by implementing the block diagram of the vi.
 To perform tests you will use the assertions available in the provided palette, or using quick drop.